tidy-intelligence/r-wbwdi/README.md

 accessing the World Bank’s World Development Indicators (WDI).
 Similar to the ‘WDI’ package, ‘wdi2’ allows users to download, process, and analyze indicator data for multiple countries and years.
-However, ‘wdi2’ differs by relying on ‘httr2’ for multi-page request and error handling, using progress bars to keep users informed about the data processing, and returning the processed data in a tidy data format.
+However, ‘wdi2’ differs by relying on ‘httr2’ for multi-page request and error handling and using progress bars to keep users informed about the data processing.

 ## Installation